iotaledger/goshimmer/docs/protocol_specification/advanced_outputs.md

 4. `buyerAccount` now can move the alias output, but only to its own account.
 Each move generates (access) mana.
 5. Since `ownAccount` is the governance controller, it can revoke `buyerAccount`'s state controlling right at any point in time.
-6. `buyerAccount` can also destroy the alias and "free" the locked funds.
+6. `ownAccount` can also destroy the alias and "free" the locked funds.

 Notes:
 - The state controller can redeem funds from the alias output up to the point where only `minimum allowed amount` is